Dannzak/better-hue/README.md

-# Constellation
+# Better Hue
-Turn on and off Hue scenes from Homey (www.athom.com)
+More functionality for your Hue lights for use with Homey

 ## Preparation